Home > Articles > The Auto-Apply Arms Race and the Mystery of Klaus Grant

 Cue the collective wait a second moment.
 Two other members spoke up: “We have that guy too.”

 Now, if Klaus Grant is a real person, I hope he’s okay.
 I even called the number one member had on file (straight to voicemail) and sent a text.
-We’d love to talk with him.

 But regardless of whether Klaus is real or a phantom created by resume-blasting software, here’s what’s very real: the tension between software developers building tools for job seekers and software developers building defenses for recruiters is escalating.
 And the loser, again and again, is the job seeker.